 Due to CBD California state laws, the Golden State now shines as a beacon for the growing CBD community.
-Currently, it allows the use of the best CBD products and CBD Oils derived from the hemp or the cannabis plant.
+Currently, it allows the use of cannabidiol products and CBD oils derived from hemp or the cannabis plant.

 Californians are free to purchase and consume CBD except for any cannabis substance in food.
 This is a unique contrast to most areas in the country that only allow hemp CBD and prohibit cannabis.

 Because of these facts, products with hemp extracts became highly-sought supplements.
 More people see them as a unique way to help with anxiety and other diseases possibly.

 Cannabidiol (CBD) products are allowed for recreational use in California, whether from hemp or marijuana.
 However, it is still subject to a few guidelines that all Californians must follow.
 On the other hand, California provides substantial restrictions on its medical use.
 Aside from an age limit, a person must have a prior prescription and certification.

 Cannabidiol is legal in California with only a few restrictions.
 First, only adults who are 21 and above may possess, use, and cultivate cannabis.
 They may freely procure CBD hemp oil products, but they only use them on private properties.
 Yet, no cannabidiol may be used in public areas, especially federal lands like national parks.

 Medical cannabis is legal but with a few limitations.
 First, a person should be at least 18 years old to purchase the medicinal herb.
 Second, an individual must own a medical marijuana identification card or have Primary Caregiver status.
 Third, the person must have a recent recommendation from a qualifying physician.

 Multiple laws detail the guidelines regarding the consumption, possession, manufacture, and sale of cannabidiol.
 These three are Senate Bill No. 420, California’s Food And Agricultural Code, and the California Industrial Hemp Program.